|Upper McKenzie River – Western Cascades

 The hydro power program is currently involved in the review of seven preliminary permit applications or preliminary permits to develop wave energy projects off the Oregon coast.
 Proposed projects that are being evaluated by developers include; Lincoln County, Newport, Reedsport, Douglas County, Coos County (2), and Florence.
 ODFW is working closely with the Governor's Office, state and federal agencies, recreation and commercial interests and others through the Oregon Solutions process to develop a Declaration of Cooperation and Settlement Agreement in 2007 for the Reedsport OPT project proposal.
 In addition ODFW is reviewing a proposed tidal energy project in the Columbia River.

-For more information about the program, please Contact Section Manager Rick Kepler.
+For more information about the Water Quality and Quantity Program, please contact Section Manager Rick Kepler.